Community Benchmarks Program

 In June of 1996, The Maxwell School at Syracuse University formally established the Community Benchmarks Program (CBP) through a $579,000 grant awarded by the Alfred P. Sloan, Jr. Foundation.
 The CBP is part of the Alan K. Campbell Public Affairs Institute.
 Former Maxwell Dean John Palmer institutionalized the program

-in 2000, enabling the CBP to continue as part of the ongoing undergraduate research and educational activities of the Public Affairs Program.
+in 2000, enabling the CBP to continue as part of the ongoing undergraduate research and educational activities of the Policy Studies Program.